ghamadi/react-nimble-store/README.md

 > **Note**
 >
 > As an alternative to the above three selectors, we could use `const {counter, increment, decrement} = useStore()`.
-> However, keep in mind that this means your component reacts to _any_ change in the store's state.
-If you are not selecting
+>
-> all the store's properties, it is usually better to use `useStore` with a selector callback.
+> However, if you are not selecting all the store's properties (like we are here), it is usually better to use `useStore` with a selector callback.

 ### Usage with Typescript
 Using Nimble with Typescript is dead simple; just pass a type argument to `createStore`.